Search This Blog

 496. Sad Girl by The Stems 1987

-Sad Girl became a particular favourite of mine after seeing them at the Corner Hotel a few years back.
-Their bass player Julian had a new band called the Level Spirits and they had supported Little Murders at our record launch.
+Sad Girl became a particular favourite of mine after seeing them at the Corner Hotel in 2010.
+Their bass player Julian had a new band at the time called the Level Spirits and they had supported Little Murders at our record launch.
 So he kindly put us on the door for the Corner Show.
 We did buy a poster though and put it up in the kitchen.
+Later Julian would have another band called the Vibrajets and we have played plenty of gigs with them.
+He plays a scintillating lead guitar in these bands whereas in The Stems he is the bass player.
+Not that there is anything wrong with that!

-Sad Girl is the one that went off.
+Sad Girl is the one that went off at the show.
 And the one I sang all the way home.
-And three years later I have the single.
-But even better the b-side is "The Beach" A song that is covered by my mate Poz's band The Squad.
+And three years later I had the single.
+But even better is the b-side is "The Beach" A song that was covered by my mate Poz's band The Squad.
 And they do a great version.
 And dig this.
-The last gig the Squad played at the Tote Julian played guitar for them.
+For their last gig that I remember, the Squad played at the Tote and Julian played guitar for them.
+Everything goes round in circles!
+Soon I'm off to see the Stems again.

 Tuesday, August 13, 2013